Software Subscription vs One-time License Break-even Calculator

 • Months of planned use is your decision horizon, such as 6, 12, 24, or 36 months.

 After you click Calculate, the tool reports the break-even month and compares total spending over your planned usage period.
-If the difference is positive, the subscription costs more than the license over that horizon.
-If the difference is negative, the subscription still costs less over the period you entered.
-You can also use the Copy Result button to save the summary for a budget note, email, or purchasing spreadsheet.
+If the difference is positive, the subscription costs more over that horizon.
+If the difference is negative, the subscription still costs less over the months you entered.
+You can use the Copy Result button to keep the summary in an email or purchasing note.
 All calculations happen in your browser, so the numbers are not sent anywhere else.

-Under this model, the perpetual license has two parts: an upfront purchase plus a steady ongoing support cost.
-The subscription has no upfront ownership payment, but it adds cost every month.
-If we let L be the license price, U the annual upgrade or support fee, S the monthly subscription price, and t the number of months, then the ownership path after t months is the upfront fee plus the monthlyized support cost, while the subscription path is simply the monthly fee multiplied by time.
+For this software subscription vs one-time license comparison, the perpetual license path includes an upfront payment plus a steady support cost, while the subscription path adds a charge every month.
+If we let L be the license price, U the annual upgrade or support fee, S the monthly subscription price, and t the number of months, then the ownership path after t months is the upfront fee plus the monthlyized support cost, while the subscription path is the monthly fee multiplied by time.

 Setting the two total costs equal gives the crossover point.
-That is the month where the cumulative subscription cost and cumulative license cost match.
+That is the month where cumulative subscription spending and cumulative license spending match.

 Formula: t = L / (S - U / 12)